ibm-cloud-docs/power-iaas/faq.md

 The boot image storage type is predefined and cannot be chosen.
 {: note}

+## How does my current environment compare to what's available through the Power Systems Virtual Server offering?
+{: #performance}
+{: faq}

+If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}} offering, see the [IBM Power Systems Performance Report](https://www.ibm.com/downloads/cas/K90RQOW8).
+For a more condensed comparison, see [IBM Power Systems CPW performance data comparison](https://www.itechsol.com/wp-content/uploads/2018/07/IBM-Power-Systems-CPW-Performance-Data-Comparison-P7-vs-P8-vs-P9-rev3-July-2018.pdf).

 ## What does it mean to set an affinity or anti-affinity rule?
 {: #affinity}